tkna91/ripdrag/README.md

-  -I, --from-stdin               Accept paths from stdin -a, --all                      Drag all the items together -A, --all-compact              Show only the number of items and drag them together -n, --no-click                 Show only the number of items and drag them together -h, --help                     Print help
+  -I, --from-stdin               Accept paths from stdin -a, --all                      Drag all the items together -A, --all-compact              Show only the number of items and drag them together -n, --no-click                 Clicking on an item does not open it -h, --help                     Print help
   -V, --version                  Print version
 ```